Core Building Blocks / AI Agent

 |---|---|---|

-| Agent function | setAgentFunction(fn) | Custom logic with direct model access |
+| Run function | setRunFunction(fn) | Custom PURISTA logic with direct model, resource, tool, and child-agent access. |

-| Harness agent | setHarnessAgent(definition) | Model-driven agent with tool calling |
+| Harness agent | setHarnessAgent(definition) | Wrap one reusable @purista/harness agent definition. |

-| Harness workflow | setHarnessWorkflow(definition) | Multi-step orchestrated workflow |
+| Harness workflow | setHarnessWorkflow(definition) | Wrap one reusable @purista/harness workflow definition. |

 You must pick exactly one execution type per agent.